In this article, you’ll learn exactly how to sign a contract online—without any hassle.

 Besides the costs of packaging, paper, and ink, eSignatures reduce the potential for human error.
 At best, signing mistakes can slow down progress.
 And at their worst, they result in very costly losses.

 Due to their automated nature, electronic signatures eliminate these signing mistakes.
 They can also provide alerts about records or compliance issues.

 Lastly, since they’re more secure than regular signatures, they can save you legal fees when you sign your contract.

 In short, electronic signatures are safer, cheaper, and faster than regular signatures.

 With Signaturely, you can start signing the contracts you have at hand right away.
-We remove all the unnecessary processes and allow you to immediately set up your contract.
+We remove all the unnecessary processes and allow you to set up your contract immediately.

 Just upload your contract and add your required fields.
 Then you’re ready to go.
 Signaturely will create the fields and take care of the guiding process.
 Here’s how.

 Once you have your contract, you can use Signaturely to send them to the signers.
 If your contract needs to be signed by different people in the right order (including you), Signaturely can send them one after the other, as each stakeholder signs the agreement.
 In this case, you can choose “Me & Others” in Signaturely.
 If your contract only needs to be signed by you, this is also an option, and you’d have to choose “Only Me”.

 Now, you’ll have to prepare your document for signing.
 If you’ve chosen the “Me & Others” option, you need to follow this process.